willificent/openclaw-webui-docker/README.md

 # OpenClaw + Open WebUI Docker Stack

-A zero-config Docker Compose setup for spinning up an ephemeral OpenClaw agent with an Open WebUI frontend.
+A zero-config Docker Compose setup for spinning up an OpenClaw agent with an Open WebUI frontend.
 Pre-configured for Ollama Cloud API — just add your credentials and go.

 ## What This Is